 What is a Manager?

 A manager is an individual within an organization who is in charge of coordinating the efforts of individuals or the allocation of resources.
 As such, a manager is one who undertakes management activities.
-Below are quotations from Management Scholars concerning the definition of Management:

 The traditional definition of managers limits a manager to someone who oversees the activities of individuals.
 Simply put, managers oversee the activities of others to achieves objectives.